scality/backbeat/docs/transient-crr-source.md

 * one of the target clouds is not available for a period of time long enough to let the incoming data fill up the transient source

-To tackle this issue, we'll introduce a quota limit on the transient source used storage space as a whole, above which new writes will be refused until the transient source used space diminishes below a certain threshold.
+To tackle this issue, we'll introduce a storage limit on the transient source used storage space as a whole, above which new writes will be refused until the transient source used space diminishes below a certain threshold.
 This will be done as a separate feature though.